 The water moves through the filter media and is then pumped back into the aquarium.

-Canister filters have the ability to filter much larger amounts of water than most of the other hand on back (HOB) power filters.
-This is because the body of the canister holds extra filter media to provide the extra cleaning power.
+They also have the ability to filter much more significant amounts of water than most of the other hand on back (HOB) power filters.
+This is because the body holds extra filter media to provide extra cleaning power.

-Most canister filters will allow for three media baskets inside for the mechanical, biological and chemical filtration noted above.
+Most will allow for three media baskets inside for the mechanical, biological, and chemical filtration noted above.

-- Canister Filters typically add an extra gallon of water (depending on the filter) to your aquarium volume, and that is never a bad thing.
+- They typically add an extra gallon of water (depending on the filter) to your aquarium volume, and that is never a bad thing.

-- Canisters filters are basically little sump pumps, the water is sucked into the canister and pushed through the canister and back into the aquarium.
+- They are basically little sump pumps, the water is sucked into the canister and pushed through the canister and back into the aquarium.
 This ensures 100% of the water passes through all three stages of filtration.

-- Canister Filters have more control on the water flow as it is pushed back into the tank.
-As an example the water intake is on one side of the aquarium and the outflow is on the other side.
-This ensure that water is always being circulated.
-HOB power filters release water very close to the intake which leaves little flow for some areas of the tank.
+- They have more control over the water flow as it is pushed back into the tank.
+As an example, the water intake is on one side of the aquarium, and the outflow is on the other side.
+This ensures that water is always being circulated.
+HOB power filters release water very close to the intake, which leaves little flow for some areas of the tank.

-- Most canister filters are very quiet, typically no noise at all.
-If your canister is noisy then something might be wrong – check the manual.
+- Most are very quiet, typically no noise at all.
+If your canister is noisy, then something might be wrong – check the manual.

-- Canister Filters usually come with (glass lily pipes) clear lines so you don’t see any large tubes or boxes in or on your aquarium.
+- They usually come with (glass lily pipes) clear lines, so you don’t see any large tubes or boxes in or on your aquarium.

-- The canister can be hidden from view with a large variety of intake/outflow arrangement available.
+- They can be hidden from view with a large variety of intake/outflow arrangement available.

-- Canister Filters are very low maintenance and don’t need to be cleaned as often, maybe every 3-6 months.
+- They are very low maintenance and don’t need to be cleaned as often, maybe every 3-6 months.

 2. Why Use A Canister Filter?

-There are so many reasons you should upgrade to a canister filter, but in my opinon there are two main benefits that make them a superior choice.
+There are so many reasons you should upgrade to a canister filter, but in my opinion, there are two main benefits that make them a superior choice.

 - They can hold a large quantity of filter media that you can customize to suit your needs.